Richard Mulcahy (Australian politician): Early career

 Originally from Tasmania, Richard Mulcahy has enjoyed a highly successful career in business and other roles before entering politics.
 He was the Principal Personal Assistant to the former Premier of Victoria, the late Sir Rupert Hamer and has also advised a number of other Parliamentary figures.
 He also served in Chief Executive roles with the Confectionery Manufacturers of Australia as well as other industry organisations including the advertising, hotel, agriculture, and, most recently, lighting industries.
 At one time he was a Director (Dental Programs- Worldwide) of the William Wrigley Jr. Company based in Chicago, USA.
 He also held appointments with the US Government and later the Canadian Government.
-He also has served in Chief Executive roles and is currently chief executive officer of Lighting Council Australia having been appointed in 2017 Richard Mulcahy also served on the staff of former Liberal Senator, the late Senator The Hon John Marriott, then the late Hon Michael Hodgman MP (father of Tasmania's current Premier) and the late Sir Max Bingham QC, former Leader of the Opposition in Tasmania.
+He also has served in Chief Executive roles and was chief executive officer of Lighting Council Australia having been appointed in 2017 Richard Mulcahy also served on the staff of former Liberal Senator, the late Senator The Hon John Marriott, then the late Hon Michael Hodgman MP (father of a former Tasmanian Premier) and the late Sir Max Bingham QC, former Leader of the Opposition in Tasmania.
+In 2024 he became a Director of the Mulcahy Consulting Group and in April 2025 was appointed independent Chair of the Victorian Forest Products Association.